Sin Sex & Salvation

 Sin Sex & Salvation (1994), is an EP released by KMFDM and Raymond Watts (as PIG).
 The artist for it is usually listed as KMFDM vs. PIG.
-It was recently re-released in 2024.
+It was re-released in 2024.
 Prior to then, none of the songs had ever been re-released in any other format since its initial 1994 release, except for "Fuck Me" which appears on a bonus disc entitled 'The Year of the Pig Collection' accompanying the Canadian release of the "Juke Joint Jezebel" Giorgio Moroder mixes maxi-single, and "Secret Skin" which appears on the 'Year of the Pig' 12" four song vinyl pressing containing "Juke Joint Jezebel" as the caveat.
-Both were released in 1995 and are OOP as well.
+Both were released in 1995 and are out of print as well.